 The Campus President will ensure that all reports of criminal activities or other emergencies occurring on campus will be reported and recorded at each ECPI University location.
-Monthly/ quarterly reports will be forwarded to the Administrative Services office at the Virginia Beach main campus.
-Administrative Services will maintain a record of the following criminal offenses reported to campus security authorities or local police agencies: Weapons Possessions, Rape, Drug Abuse Violations, Robbery, Burglary, Liquor Law Violations, Murder, and Aggravated Assault.
+Monthly/ quarterly reports will be forwarded to the University Administration at the Virginia Beach main campus.
+University Administration will maintain a record of the following criminal offenses reported to campus security authorities or local police agencies: Criminal Homicide, Sex Offenses, Domestic Violence, Dating Violence, Stalking, Robbery, Aggravated Assault, Burglary, Motor Vehicle Theft, Arson, Liquor Law Violations, Drug Law Violations, and/or Illegal Weapons Possession.